Speedy1991/strawberry-workshop/final/README.md

 Whats left?

-- What is this `info: Info` thing?
+- What is this `info: MyInfo` thing?
 - Let's have a look at the customized asgi handler if time is left :)

 ## Why starlette?